 Along with money and benefits, company culture is highly emphasized as one of the most important factors for sales job seekers.
 Most sales leaders understand that culture should be a priority, but it's difficult to understand what a good sales culture looks and functions like.

 Unlike sales, you can’t measure culture like you do sales volume, opportunities, and conversions.
 Create a culture that is team-oriented.
 Sales can easily become a competition between sellers, but it’s more important if your reps work towards achieving the team goal rather than personal ones.
-You want to create an environment where each team member is transparent about what their teammates are working on and want to be a contributing member to help reach the team goal.
+You want to create an environment where each team member is transparent about what their teammates are working on and wants to be a contributing member to help reach the team goal.

 Here are some other qualities your company culture should consist of:

 As a manager, understand that this all starts with you.
 It’s up to you to create an environment where your sales team will succeed and enjoy every minute of it.
 It’s important that you understand your team so you can lead to being as successful as possible.
 Managing a sales team shares many of the same challenges as sales itself.
-Find your way as a sales leader by becoming the leader you always needed.